Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

-My daughter relates to this movie because each student is so very different from the others.
+My daughter relates to this movie because each student is very different from the others.
 They become friends within the time they serve detention.
 Each student copes with the social pressures of high school - adapting to the high school scene as best they can.

 "Sex in the City 2"

-Pixar's favorite is Monsters, Inc, where we watch Mike, the green one-eyed friend of Sulley, takes Celia out for a special sushi dinner.
+Pixar's favorite is Monsters, Inc, where we watch Mike, the green one-eyed friend of Sulley, take Celia out for a special sushi dinner.
 We see the exaggerated greetings of sushi chefs upon the monsters entering.

 The scene is hilarious because Mike's girlfriend, Celia, is very impressed with the restaurant.
 Mike tries to keep it romantic with all the slapstick humor from Sulley, trying to keep the monsters from finding out about Boo, a child forbidden in the monster's world.